yairgd/yairgd.github.io/content/post/linux_char_device_irq.md

 ```

-Here is a test program which get periodical IRQ.
-It open and wait for IRQ event and for each event, it trigger another GPIO which can seen on a scope device.
+Here is a test program which gets periodical IRQ.
+It open and wait for IRQ event and each event, it triggers another GPIO, which can see on a scope device.

 ```c
 #include<stdio.h>